 Systems, methods, devices, and computer program products provide social and interactive applications for detecting repeating content in broadcast media.
 In some implementations, a method includes: generating a database of audio statistics from content; generating a query from the database of audio statistics; running the query against the database of audio statistics to determine a non-identity match; if a non-identity match exists, identifying the content corresponding to the matched query as repeating content.

 Imagine being able to jump into a chat room or message board while watching a CNN broadcast, and being able to talk with others who are watching the same show.
-Or checking into a social network where you can access a program guide for television or radio, and find ratings for those programs by people you know or folks who share similar interests with you.
+Or check into a social network where you can access a program guide for television or radio, and find ratings for those programs by people you know or folks who share similar interests with you.

 - Desktop or portable computers

 - Portable media players/recorders

 - Personal digital assistants (PDA)